nerdammer/spark-hbase-connector/README.md

 ```

 Note that we have not used the HBase API.
-Actually, *FieldWriterProxy* can read and write tuples up to 10 fields.
+Currently, *FieldWriterProxy* can read and write tuples up to 15 fields (including the row id).